hsharrison/open-source-science-workshop/sessions/2014-05-27/02-files-and-directories.md

 Also, pressing tab will try to complete what you're typing, usually with contents of the current directory but sometimes with command names, depending on context.
 Finally note that you can run `ls --help` to get a description of all the options you can use with `ls`.
 This `--help` flag is a common Unix convention.
+You can also use the `man` command, short for "manual", as in `man ls`.
+Note that this won't work on Windows, I recommend just searching Google as all the man pages are online.

 The command `cd` stands for "change directory".